Yemaye/effectivepopulation/Simulated Data/README.md

-Given rates and the population size, the code gives the infected and removed data.
-We have 6 settings for which we test the fixed gamma method.
-The second simulation uses survival dynamical system introduced by KhudaBukhsh et al. Along with the simulation, the population size can be computed.
-In this manner, two methods can be compared.

 infec_####_##.csv contains 1000 simulation for the given setting.
 The first 3-4 digits represent the true population size (500-1000-5000).
 The second pair of digits represent the basic reproduction number (1.5,2.5,3.5).
-In general, the true gamma is fixed at 0.2 and beta is changed to achieve the target R0.
+In general, gamma is fixed at 0.2 and beta is changed to achieve the target R0.
 If there is "m" at the end, it means that there modified rates, i.e. gamma=0.1 and beta=0.00025.
-The data is simulated using MCMC method.

 Sellke_infec_####_##.csv has the same meaning for numbers.
 The data is simulated using SDS method (KhudaBukhsh et al).
 Note only the first 20 were used for evaluations.